 The Medieval and Renaissance Studies Program provides students with a broad introduction to the development of Western civilization from the end of antiquity to the 17th century.

-The program is founded on the principle that an interdisciplinary perspective is the most profitable way to gain an understanding of the formation of early modern Europe.
+The program is founded on the principle that an interdisciplinary perspective is the most profitable way to gain an understanding of the formation of early modern Europe and the Mediterranean.

-In order to develop a multifaceted picture of the Middle Ages and the Renaissance, all students select one of two core courses in history, and they are encouraged to explore a variety of disciplinary perspectives provided by various national literatures, fine arts and philosophy.
-The exact balance of these approaches depends on a student's interest.
-The program offers a useful complement to many concentrations, and it is a good foundation for graduate study in a variety of fields.
+In order to develop a multifaceted picture of the Middle Ages and the Renaissance, all students select one of several broad core courses in history and other fields.
+Students then are encouraged to explore a variety of disciplinary perspectives through their choice of designated courses in History, Literature, Music, Art and Philosophy.
+Since each student tailors the choice of electives to their interests, this program offers a useful complement to concentrations in the contributing departments, can create a focused Humanities minor to balance a stem major, and serves as a good foundation for graduate study in a variety of fields.